 Participant observation is a tool where the people who are being observed know that designers are present and that they are currently being observed in situations that are relevant to the design challenge.
 Designers can observe situations that include digital and physical actions with other people and/or equipment.

 DESIGN PHASE: Insights

 TEMPLATE OR GUIDELINES: Create own observation guidelines

 RESOURCES:Notebook, photo camera, video camera, voice recorder

 EXPECTED OUTCOME: Field data such as notes, photos, videos, audio recordings, sketches

-	4.CONDUCT: Try to influence the participants as little as possible while at the same time being as close as necessary.
-Use the situational context and ask participants to explain their specific activities, behavior, motivations, needs, etc.
+Try to influence the participants as little as possible while at the same time being as close as necessary.
+Use the situational context and ask participants to explain their specific activities, behaviour, motivations, needs, etc.

 Write up the key learnings right afterwards.
 Start organizing the data with the affinity diagram tool.
 Review all the data and highlight important issues whilst trying to find patterns within the data.
 Make a short presentation that includes the key findings and examples from the data that exemplify these, such as quotes, photos, or videos.